 Flight delays and cancellations are an unfortunate part of the aviation industry and happen every day around the world.
 If you travel frequently the chances are you will miss a flight connection or find yourself stranded at some point.
-This is never a fun but there are some things that you can do to try and make it more pleasant experience and increase your chances of getting a good resolution.
+This is never fun but there are some things that you can do to try and make it a more pleasant experience and increase your chances of getting a good resolution.

 The following information outlines the course of action that you should take if you find yourself stuck.

 If you do have to change planes en route to your destination there is always a chance that your initial flight could be delayed forcing you to miss the connecting flight.
 This sucks so here are some things you can do to help avoid the situation.

 Some airports (eg. LAX) require that you re-check your luggage, wasting valuable time.
 If you can travel with a carry-on bag only you are guaranteed to arrive with your belongings no matter how tight the connection.
 Traveling light will also make you faster between gates.

 This may sound basic but you would be surprised how many people wait until they arrive at the airport to check-in.
 If you have a connecting flight on a different airline you will not be able to check-in for that flight at your origin airport (unless it has an interline agreement).
 By checking in online you avoid wasting valuable time checking in during your stopover.

 If your flight is delayed or you think that it might be a push making your connection, talk to an airline representative.
 They will usually tag your bags so the baggage handlers know to take them off first.
 Some will even arrange for a motorized cart to transport you between gates.